-New Hampshire's Great Bay municipalities include Dover, Durham, Exeter, Greenland, Madbury, Newfields, Newington, Newmarket, Rollinsford, Stratham, and Portsmouth (which is often included in both groups).
+New Hampshire's Great Bay municipalities include Dover, Durham, Exeter, Greenland, Madbury, Newfields, Newington, Newmarket, Rollinsford, and Stratham.
 These communities are located in the southeastern corner of the state surrounding Great Bay, which is a nationally recognized Estuarine Research Reserve.
 This area is set apart by its beautiful natural resources, diverse urban and rural communities, and rich cultural heritage.
-Established during the Industrial Revolution as a hub of textile production within the northeast, these communities continue to be defined by traditional mill-town development,
+Established during the Industrial Revolution as a hub of textile production within the northeast, these communities continue to be defined by traditional milltown development, built upon the veins of the many coastal rivers leading south to the port of Portsmouth.
+However, with the increased frequency of severe storm events combined with an increase in impervious surfaces resulting from extensive development over the past four decades, communities have experienced substantial economic losses and damages to critical facilities from major flooding events.
+The Mother's Day (2006) and Patriots' Day (2007) floods are two examples of catastrophic flooding that wreaked havoc on municipalities in the coastal watershed.